yozh1k/auction/Readme.md

 overall victory

 # Practice
+I'm not good enough in theory, so main goal of my implementation is provide flexible tool with some basic algorithms and availability for easy extension and combining defferent strategies.

-In general there three goals:
+In general there three directions:
-* provide some strategies set(pure and coner cases)
+* provide some strategies set(pure and corner cases)
-* implement [Bidder](src/main/java/auction/Bidder.java) interface with supported strategies customization
+* implement [Bidder](src/main/java/auction/Bidder.java) interface with strategies customization support
 * try to find better combination of strategies
 ## Strategies
 There are two kinds of strategies: